 If you’ve skimmed the crypto headlines in the last few weeks, you’ll have noticed a trend.
 Suddenly, all corporations, from nail salons to gaming businesses, feel the need to add crypto to their treasuries.
 The concept is hardly new, ever since Michel Saylor’s Microstrategy became just collateral for Saylor's continued BTC purchases.
 Does anyone even know what MicroStrategy originally did?
 I doubt it.

-Takeaway: You know we might be getting into bubble territory when even the Wall Street Journal, otherwise not much concerned with crypto, asks: ?
+Takeaway: You know we might be getting into bubble territory when even the Wall Street Journal, otherwise not much concerned with crypto, asks: What could possibly go wrong?

 It turns out that crypto was far from done with turning everything into a coin.
 A spectre is haunting our industry, and it’s that of hyperfinancialization.
 Culprits in question this time include Base, again, and Farcaster.